twilio-professional-services/flex-project-template/README.md

 # Okay, but why a template for a standalone feature?

-We often see development teams want to use solutions that are developed and publicly shared.
+We often see development teams that want to use solutions that are developed and publicly shared.
 Typically these solutions are `Type B` [deliverables](#disclaimer).
 As a result, consumers of these solutions often look to take ownership by rewriting the code and they typically start that by organizing the code into the package structure for a single plugin solution.
 By following the template structure and **standardizing** the approach, it reduces the overhead for development teams to utilize the sample code and accelerates their ability to harden it for their own needs.

-It also makes reuse of the serverless work that support a lot of plugins a lot easier.
+It also makes reuse of the serverless work that often gets re-written over and over again between plugins, minimizing overhead.

 # Okay tell me more, what does it do exactly?